leiyuou/15618-Final-Project/README.md

-    2. Compare the performance characteristics of the shared-address model and message-passing model to see if and how graph types and task granularity could affect the overall performance
+    2. Compare the performance characteristics of the shared-address model and message-passing model to see if and how graph types and task granularity could affect the overall performance.

 ## Deliverables